 To avoid this, first, Steve’s team hired a professional product photographer.
 And second, they created SEO-optimized product descriptions addressing what the product will do for a customer.

 A simple basket in the upper left corner of a site leading visitors to the items they chose is a must for each e-store.
 This is a time-saving solution that “holds” items while potential customers wish to purchase until they check out.
+There are many shopping cart solutions, but it is better to opt for a hosted shopping cart, as it will allow you to enjoy several benefits, including seamless integration, reliable security measures, and hassle-free maintenance.

 For signed-up customers, its advantages are way more significant.
 When the last ones visit their carts, they can check all their previous/current orders.
-This is a secret weapon of every e-store uses to increase conversions:
+This is a secret weapon every e-store uses to increase conversions:

 In terms of marketing, a shopping cart is also a valuable source of data for automated personalization.
 Owners of such accounts receive special discount offers and participate in different promotions or sales.